PetrKryslUCSD/FinEtools.jl/docs/issues-and-ideas.md

 -- Implement  element  fields.
 (Analogy to  nodal fields.)
-Implemented partially: so far only elementwise constant field has been implemented (or rather used  in code)..
+Implemented partially: so far only elementwise constant field has been implemented (or rather used  in code).
+I'm not sure what to do about more complex element fields.

--- To get type stability  (to eliminate that pesky allocation during calls in a loop), one has to  define:
+-- To get type stability  (to eliminate that pesky allocation during calls in a loop), one has to  define a concrete parametric type:
-    femmbase::FEMMBase{S, F} # base finite element modeling machine Implemented
+    femmbase::FEMMBase{S, F} # base finite element modeling machine Implemented.

 -- Type function cross(theta, v) and others in the rotation module.
 It would seem that  cross() is no longer needed in the rotation module.